Dictatorship: Asia

 The Chinese Civil War ended in 1949, splitting the Republic of China under Chiang Kai-shek and the People's Republic of China under Mao Zedong.
 Mao established the People's Republic of China as a one-party communist state under his governing ideology of Maoism.
 While the People's Republic of China was initially aligned with the Soviet Union, relations between the two countries deteriorated as the Soviet Union underwent de-Stalinization in the late-1950s.
 Mao consolidated his control of the People's Republic of China with the Cultural Revolution in the 1960s, which involved the destruction of all elements of capitalism and traditionalism in China.
 Deng Xiaoping took power as the de facto leader of China after Mao's death and implemented reforms to restore stability following the Cultural Revolution and reestablish free market economics.
-Chiang Kai-shek continued to rule as dictator of the National government's rump state in Taiwan until his death in 1975.
+Chiang Kai-shek continued to rule as dictator of the National government's rump state in Taiwan until he died in 1975.

 Marxist and nationalist movements became popular in Southeast Asia as a response to colonial control and the subsequent Japanese occupation of Southeast Asia, with both ideologies facilitating the creation of dictatorships after World War II.
 Communist dictatorships in the region aligned with China following the latter's establishment as a communist state.
+Three Communist dictatorships were formed in Southeast Asia: North Vietnam, Laos, and Kampuchea.
+North Vietnam conquered South Vietnam at the end of the Vietnam War, and the two merged into a single Communist country.
+Anti-Communist dictators also ruled in the region.
+Suharto became dictator in Indonesia after taking power in 1967.
+Ngo Dinh Diem ruled South Vietnam as a dictator until the 1963 military coup.
+Ferdinand Marcos ruled Philippines as a dictator until the People Power Revolution in 1986.
+A socialist military dictatorship was also created separately from the Communist governments in Burma until it was overthrown in 1988 and replaced by a new military dictatorship.

-A similar phenomenon took place in Korea, where Kim Il-sung created a Soviet-backed communist dictatorship in North Korea and Syngman Rhee created a US-backed nationalist dictatorship in South Korea.
+A similar phenomenon took place in Korea, where Kim Il Sung created a Soviet-backed communist dictatorship in North Korea and Syngman Rhee created a US-backed nationalist dictatorship in South Korea.
+Park Chung Hee and Chun Doo-hwan would continue the pattern of dictatorship in South Korea until the June Democratic Struggle in 1987, which enabled the country's first free and fair elections and its subsequent democratization under Roh Tae Woo.